iliasanouar0/Code-source/README.md

 - The Cookies file.

-In the root folder of the server create AppUsers/cookies :
+In the root folder of the server create AppUsers/cookies :<br>
 1:
 ```
 mkdir AppUsers